-If your system does not have an SMN, plan to attach a keyboard, monitor, mouse, and USB DVD drive directly to the Base I/O BMC on the SGI UV server.
+If your system does not have an SMN, plan to attach a keyboard, monitor, mouse, and a USB DVD drive directly to the Base I/O BMC on the SGI UV server.
+If you plan to install onto an SGI UV 2000 system, and you need this equipment, plan to procure an approved USB DVD drive from SGI.
+Contact your SGI representative and ask for the USB DVD drive with marketing code LSV-DVD-EXT.